classilla/cryanc/README.md

 ## Doesn't compile but planned

 - Classic Mac OS (PowerPC with GUSI and MPW `gcc` 2.5).
 For full function this port would also need an `inetd`-like tool such as [ToolDaemon](https://github.com/fblondiau/ToolDaemon).
 For now, your best bet is to use Power MachTen.
-- Tru64.
-I've got a 164LX sitting here doing nothing ...
+- It should be possible to port to Win32 with something like `mxe`; there are hooks for it in TLSe already.

 ## Porting it to your favourite geriatric platform

-Most other platforms with `gcc` 2.5 or higher and support for 64-bit ints (usually `long long`) and `stdarg.h` should "just work."
+Most other platforms with `gcc` 2.5 or higher, support for 64-bit ints (usually `long long`) and `stdarg.h` should "just work."

 If your system lacks `stdint.h`, you can try using `-DNOT_POSIX=1` to use the built-in definitions.
 You may also need to add `-include stdarg.h` and other headers.
+Consider compiling with `-DDEBUG` if you get crashes so you can see where it dies (it's also a neat way to see TLS under the hood).

 Once you figure out the secret sauce, we encourage you to put some additional blocks into `cryanc.c` to get the right header files and compiler flags loaded.
 PRs accepted for these as long as no presently working configuration is regressed.
-Similarly, we would love this to work on other compilers (right now it is terribly `gcc`-centric, though we do support Clang, MIPSPro and CodeWarrior).
+Similarly, we would love to further expand our compiler support, though we now support quite a few.

 A few architectures, especially old RISC, may not like the liberties taken with unaligned pointers.
 For these systems try `-DNO_FUNNY_ALIGNMENT=1`.
-However, this is not well tested, and we may not have smoked all of them out.
+However, this is not well tested, and we may not have smoked all of them out (for example, it's not good enough for DEC Alpha on Tru64, the king of alignment-finicky configurations, and we still have to compile with `-misalign`).
 Currently this define assumes big-endian.

 Large local stack allocations are occasionally required for buffers.
 If your compiler doesn't like this, try `-DBIG_STRING_SIZE=xx`, substituting a